What's a placement? A Guide for Students

 A placement is a structured program where a student will spend an entire academic year working for a company as a full-time paid employee, before returning to university to complete their degree.

-Also known as an industrial placement or a year in industry, they will typically take place between your second and last year of university.
-They are most often optional but, in some cases, a built-in feature of a course (commonly known as a sandwich degree).
+Also known as an industrial placement or a year in industry, placements typically take place between your second and last year of university.
+They are often optional, but usually are a built-in feature of a course.
+You may have applied through UCAS for a 4-year degree with professional experience: that means it includes the placement!

-The best placements will give you full exposure to the company and its culture.
-During your placement year, you’ll develop a solid understanding of the industry and build transferable skills that’ll set you up for life - whatever career you decide to pursue.
+During your placement year, you’ll develop a solid understanding of the industry you're working in and build transferable skills that’ll set you up for life - whatever career you decide to pursue.
 These can include:

 Commercial awareness